rxdock/rxdock/docs/index.rst

 ---------------

-In this section you can find the documentation containing full explanation of all rDock software package and features.
+In this section you can find the documentation containing full explanation of all |Dock| software package and features.

 For installation details and first-users instructions, please visit :ref:`Installation <quick-and-dirty-installation>` and :ref:`Getting started